No student may be placed on the university student payroll without being referred and authorized for an available vacancy by the Career Center.

 Faculty members who receive research grants and who want to hire students should follow the normal procedures for posting positions.
-If the grant is to be paid through the Office of Academic Research and Sponsored Programs , the director of the Office of Academic Research and Sponsored Programs must approve and verify the hiring of all students.
+If the grant is to be paid through the Office of Sponsored Projects Administration, the Office of Sponsored Projects Administration must approve and verify the hiring of all students.

 If you require assistance setting up the student position, call John Knox at 285-2432 or e-mail the Career Center.